 What Is the Minimum Tank Size for a Porcupine Puffer?

-As with all fish, you should always consider the adult size of the porcupinefish when deciding to put one in your marine aquarium.
+The first thing to do before you buy a porcupine puffer is to make sure you have a big enough system to handle his size.
 To stay happy and healthy, his tank should be no smaller than 100 gallons, both so he has room to swim and to allow for enough biological filtration and water volume to handle his waste.

 It is also much, much easier to keep a large saltwater fish tank than it is to keep a small saltwater fish tank.
-The added volume creates greater stability so small changes don't cause big problems nearly as quickly as they do in a smaller aquarium.
-Bigger is better and extra gallons buy you time to tweak and and make corrections before your fish suffer from them.
+The added volume creates greater stability, so small changes don't cause big problems nearly as quickly as they do in a smaller aquarium.
+Bigger is better, and extra gallons buy you time to tweak and and make corrections before your fish suffer from them.

 Don't bring your new pet home until you have a big, cycled saltwater aquarium to put him into.

-How Do You Keep the Tank Clean Even Though They're Messy Eaters...
+How Do You Keep the Tank Clean Even Though They're Messy Eaters?

-...and require extra work to keep clean?
+These fish require some extra work to keep things clean.

 Because porcupine puffers create so much waste, be prepared to do a lot of water changes to remove this waste even if you have a plenum or other nitrate removing device in your aquarium.
 I'd recommend changing no less than 20% of the tank's water weekly to keep up with his waste production.